cointobanks/lifetioncoin-docs/_includes/devdoc/guide_wallets.md

-Because they're easy to use, and because they reduce almost by half the block chain space used to store public keys for every spent output, compressed public keys are the default in Dash Core and are the recommended default for all Dash software.
+Because they're easy to use, and because they reduce almost by half the block chain space used to store public keys for every spent output, compressed public keys are the default in Lifetioncoin Core and are the recommended default for all Lifetioncoin software.

 However, Bitcoin Core prior to 0.6 used uncompressed keys.
 This creates a few complications, as the hashed form of an uncompressed key is